-1. A Member should direct a CCfA request in writing to the Chairperson of the Scrutiny Committee and the Monitoring Officer who will, if the above criteria are met, allow the issue to be placed on the agenda for a subsequent meeting.
-The request should specify:
+- 1. A Member should direct a CCfA request in writing to the Chairman of the Overview and Scrutiny Committee (not the policy committees) and the Monitoring Officer who will, if the above criteria are met, allow the issue to be placed on the agenda for a subsequent meeting.
+The request should specify: - The ward concerned and how the issue relates only to that ward; - The views and concerns of local residents; - How existing mechanisms for resolution have been tried and exhausted; and - The desired outcomes for resolving the issue.

-- The ward concerned and how the issue relates only to that ward; - The views and concerns of local residents; - How existing mechanisms for resolution have been tried and exhausted; and - The desired outcomes for resolving the issue. - 2.
-The scrutiny Chairperson, in conjunction with the Monitoring Officer, may determine whether the next scheduled meeting of the relevant Overview and Scrutiny Committee is appropriate or if an additional meeting needs to be convened. - 3.
-The Overview and Scrutiny Committee, subject to the necessary notice being given, will be able to request attendance from the relevant Cabinet Member and/or representatives of partner organisations, and/or to request information. - 4.
-The Overview and Scrutiny Committee should discuss how to achieve the desired outcomes that the member bringing the CCfA has specified and should conclude its consideration with a recommendation that certain action(s) should take place.
-The Overview and Scrutiny Committee may decide to challenge whether the desired outcome is reasonable. - 5.
-Whilst there will be no specified procedure for the discussions at Committee, the Scrutiny Chairperson, in consultation with Officers, may determine an informal structure that will enable all parties to contribute. - 6.
-All CCfA requests, whether pursued or not, should be reported to the next relevant Overview and Scrutiny Committee for information.
-This will enable Overview and Scrutiny Committees to take account of all requests in determining work programmes.
+- 2. The scrutiny Chairman, in conjunction with the Monitoring Officer, may determine whether the next scheduled meeting of the relevant scrutiny committee is appropriate or if an additional meeting needs to be convened. - 3.
+The scrutiny committee, subject to the necessary notice being given, will be able to request attendance from the relevant Cabinet Member and/or representatives of partner organisations, and/or to request information. - 4.
+The scrutiny committee should discuss how to achieve the desired outcomes that the member bringing the CCfA has specified and should conclude its consideration with a recommendation that certain action(s) should take place.
+The scrutiny committee may decide to challenge whether the desired outcome is reasonable. - 5.
+Whilst there will be no specified procedure for the discussions at committee, the scrutiny Chairman, in consultation with Officers, may determine an informal structure that will enable all parties to contribute. - 6.
+All CCfA requests, whether pursued or not, should be reported to the next relevant scrutiny committee for information.
+This will enable scrutiny committees to take account of all requests in determining work programmes.